 A final note on the date squares recipe: these freeze splendidly, so you can make up a batch, leave them to cool, cut into squares and freeze until needed.
 They go really well in a packed lunch too!

 Laura asked us food bloggers to share our date recipes and this recipe is, by far, my most favourite way to cook with dates.
-I’m sure once you try one it will be your favourite as well. 🙂 I’m also linking up with Javelin Warrior’s Made with Love, Mondays from-scratch recipe round-up.
+I’m sure once you try one it will be your favourite as well. 🙂 If you’re looking for another date recipe, you really ought to try these date flapjacks from Jane over at The Hedgecombers.

 - 250 grams chopped, pitted dates